argodev/learn/books/cuda_engineers/Chapter_03/readme.md

 - "Launch a kernel that does a significant amount of work (so the benefits of massive parallelism are significant compared to the cost of memory transfers)"
 - "Copy the results back to the host _only once_."

-__Note__: There is a side-node discussion in the text regarding the way one calculates the block size when initializing the kernel.
+__Note__: There is a side-bar discussion in the text regarding the way one calculates the block size when initializing the kernel.
 The authors quite properly highlight the fact that, in integer arithmetic, 64/32 = 2 but so also 65/32 = 2.
 This matters in that it is easy to miss and can result in the "extra" part of the data never being processed by the kernel.
 A common approach to sovling this is forcing the kernel to over-allocate space (blocks) to pick up any remainder.
 One way to accomplish this is rather than using `N/TPB`, you could use `(N+TPB-1)/TPB` which ensures that you will always allocate slightly more space than needed.

 ## Introduction to `cudaMallocManaged()`